-If you are looking for the best guided whitetail deer and turkey hunting in North Carolina (with lodging and meals), you have come to the right place!
+If you are looking for the best, guided, whitetail deer and turkey hunting in North Carolina, welcome to BlueDark Outfitters!

 Blue Dark Outfitters prides itself on catering to guided hunts, especially parent child hunts and offers a generous deer limit based on the length of the hunt.

-Prepare to wake up early, well before “blue dark”.
-Your guide will wake you, and discuss the morning deer hunt over a continental breakfast.
-You will then be taken to your deer stand site and either dropped off or walked in upon request.
-After the morning deer hunt we will begin retrieving hunters around 11:00 a.m.
-Harvested deer that are easily collected will be taken back to the lodge shed to be gutted and hung.
-Lunch will consist of soup and sandwiches.
-You may then take an afternoon nap before heading back out around 2:00 p.m. for the evening deer hunt.
-Hunters will be retrieved from the evening deer hunt at the end of legal hunting hours.
-Deer harvested during the evening hunt will be picked up with the hunters and returned to the lodge.
-Hunters will be served a hot southern meal at the lodge or at a local establishment after the evening hunt unless you opt out.
+Prepare to wake up early, well before “blue dark.”
+Your guide will wake you, and discuss the morning hunt with you as you eat a continental breakfast.
+You will then be taken to your stand site and either dropped off or walked in upon request.
+We will begin retrieving hunters around 11:00 a.m.
+Harvested animals that are easily collected will be taken back to the lodge cleaning shed to be gutted and hung.
+Lunch will consist of “prepare your own” soup and sandwiches from our generously stocked kitchen.
+You may then take an afternoon nap before heading back out around 2:00 p.m. for the evening hunt.
+Hunters will be retrieved from the evening hunt at the end of legal hunting hours.
+Animals harvested during the evening hunt will be picked up with the hunters and returned to the lodge.

-If a wounded / dying deer requires tracking, we will attempt to retrieve it during the midday break or after evening hunting.
-Please keep in mind that not all wounded deer can be recovered.
+If a wounded / dying animal requires tracking, we will attempt to retrieve it during the midday break or after the evening hunting.
+Please keep in mind that not all wounded animals can be recovered.
 We will make our best effort.

 Bow September 10 – October 30

 Semi – Guided Hunts